 Step 12: We are going to repeat a few steps here...
 As before in Step 3, flip the two strips that you just sewed over and away from the quilt and press.
 Then fold and roll the strips to the back as you did in Step 4 pressing as you go.
 Flip your quilt over to the back and unfold your facing strips as you did in Step 5 and press your generous 1/4" seam allowance along the edge of each facing strip.

 But now, unlike before, I want you to re-fold and re-roll these two strips back again to the back of your quilt.
-Steam press again to get everything nice a flat.
+Steam press again to get everything nice and flat.

 The above photo shows what the front of your quilt should now look like.
 The facing strips along the top and the bottom of your quilt top are still visible on the front, and the side facing strips are turned and pressed neatly to the back.

 And the photo above shows what that those two newest strips should look like on the back side.